ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/server/security/common-errors-and-faq.markdown

 Things to check:

-* "Setup.Mode" must be "LetsEncrypt" - The automatic renewal process only works if you acquired your certificate through the RavenDB setup wizard and used LetsEncrypt.
+* **Setup.Mode" must be "LetsEncrypt**
+  The automatic renewal process only works if you acquired your certificate through the RavenDB setup wizard and used LetsEncrypt.
   If you did not set up your cluster with the setup wizard and with LetsEncrypt, you are responsible to renew your certificate periodically.
   * To enable RavenDB's automatic certificate renewal, set up a new cluster with the setup wizard, create parallel databases, reconfigure the [document store](../../client-api/creating-document-store) to connect to the new databases, and [import the data](../../studio/database/tasks/import-data/import-from-ravendb).
+* **Security.Certificate.LetsEncrypt.Email**
-* "Security.Certificate.LetsEncrypt.Email" must be identical to the e-mail which is associated with your license.
+  must be identical to the e-mail which is associated with your license.
+* **PublicServerUrl and PublicServerUrl.Tcp**
-* "PublicServerUrl" and "PublicServerUrl.Tcp" must contain the same domain as the one chosen during the setup wizard and is associated with your license.
+  must contain the same domain as the one chosen during the setup wizard and is associated with your license.
+* **ExternalIp**
-* "ExternalIp" should be defined only if you are running behind a firewall (cloud VM, docker, etc...).
+  should be defined only if you are running behind a firewall (cloud VM, docker, etc...).

-If all of this looks right, and the certificate still doesn't renew automatically and there are no alerts telling you what's wrong, you can contact support.
-Make sure to supply the server logs with your ticket.
+* If all of this looks right, and the certificate still doesn't renew automatically and there are no alerts telling you what's wrong, you can contact support.
+  * Make sure to supply the server logs with your ticket.
 When running in a cluster, please provide the logs from all nodes.

-If your logs are turned off, open `Manage Server`->`Admin Logs` in the Studio, and keep them open while you click the `Renew` button in the certificate view.
+  * If your logs are turned off, open `Manage Server`->`Admin Logs` in the Studio, and keep them open while you click the `Renew` button in the certificate view.

 ---